 UniCoV project – safeguarding our campuses

-Don’t forget that students and staff are invited to participate in the UniCoV project.
-This pilot surveillance study is assisting in the detection of increased levels of COVID-19 across higher education institutes with the aim of facilitating the safe and sustainable re-opening of campuses.
-Please see more information here
+Students and staff are invited to participate in the UniCoV project.
+This pilot surveillance study assists in the detection of increased levels of COVID-19 across higher education institutes with the aim of facilitating the safe and sustainable re-opening of campuses.
+Please see more information here.

 Stay safe.
 Stay well.
 Bígí slán agus sábháilte.